wdr-data/code4maus/docs/faq.md

 - unpack .zip
 - open project.json in vs code, str+shift+p ```format document```
 - then change the name of the new sprites in project.json
-- In your terminal in folder code4maus run ```yarn import-sprites costumes ../sprites_import/wurst/project.json start``` with adjusted path to the folder you just downloaded
+- In your terminal in folder code4maus run ```yarn import-sprites all ../sprites_import/wurst/project.json start``` with adjusted path to the folder you just downloaded
 This will change these files:
 src/lib/libraries/sprites.json
 src/lib/libraries/costumes.json
+src/lib/libraries/sounds.json

 ## Change blocks translations